segeljakt/macro-magic/README.md

-# MacroMagic - Magical C Macros
+# MacroMagic - Cool C Macros

 This is a collection of interesting and useful macros for the C pre-processor.
 Currently, the following macros are available: